-Chickamauga is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Chickamauga is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Chickamauga who work in office and administrative support (22.59%), management occupations (11.80%), and sales jobs (11.73%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chickamauga is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Chickamauga is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Chickamauga who work in sales jobs (20.36%), office and administrative support (10.18%), and personal care services (8.31%).

-Chickamauga is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Chickamauga does not have a public transit system used by locals to get to and from work.

 The people who call Chickamauga home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chickamauga residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chickamauga include Irish, German, Scots-Irish, and Canadian.
+The greatest number of Chickamauga residents report their race to be White.
+Important ancestries of people in Chickamauga include Irish, German, English, Scottish, and French.

 The most common language spoken in Chickamauga is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include Polish and Italian.